 What services does our class offer?

 Unlike anything else, introduction to 3D CAD Engineering Design Graphics - a newly creative program for student ages 10 to 18 to learn an advanced and innovative approach to engineering graphics using the professional state-of-the-art 3D software designed for Computer-Aided Design (CAD).
-Students work on their visual skills with hand-sketching software and modeling in 3D Mechanical CAD software called Creo Parametric (Pro/ENGINEER) used by major corporations such as Toyota, NASA, Northrop Grumman, Lockheed Martin, Caterpillar, Harley Davidson, Polaris, Cummins, Raytheon, Schlumberger, General Dynamics, iRobot, HP, Dell, Motorola, Logitech, Peterbilt, Rolex, Moen, Herman Miller, Medtronic, Stryker, National Oilwell Varco, Whirlpool, Mitsubishi, Weatherford, Varian Semiconductor, John Deere, BAE Systems, Goodman, Jacobs, Aston Martin Racing, Mattel, Lawrence Livermore National Laboratory, etc. There is a good probability that the young engineers will utilize this software program in their professional career.
+Students work on their visual skills with hand-sketching software and modeling in 3D Mechanical CAD software called Creo Parametric (Pro/ENGINEER) used by major corporations such as Toyota, NASA, Northrop Grumman, Lockheed Martin, Caterpillar, National Instruments, Harley Davidson, Polaris, Cummins, Raytheon, Schlumberger, General Dynamics, iRobot, HP, Dell, Motorola, Logitech, Peterbilt, Rolex, Moen, Herman Miller, Medtronic, Stryker, National Oilwell Varco, Whirlpool, Mitsubishi, Weatherford, Varian Semiconductor, John Deere, BAE Systems, Goodman, Jacobs, Aston Martin Racing, Mattel, Lawrence Livermore National Laboratory, Nokia, Honeywell, Applied Materials, Apple, Siemens, Microsoft, Google, KLA Tencor, Ford Motorsports, Lam Research, Black & Decker, General Electric, Eaton, ABB, Daimler, Ingersoll Rand, Solar Turbines, Jacobs, Tata, Southwest Research Institute, Los Alamos National Laboratory, LG Electronics, Luton Electronics, Canon USA, Naval Nuclear Laboratory, Jet Propulsion Laboratory, American Standard, Blue Origin, MIT Lincoln Laboratory, Panasonic Avionics, Toshiba, Cymer, SpaceX, Thermo Fisher Scientific, Snap-On, Polaris, Molex, Pratt & Whitney, etc. There is a good probability that the young engineers will use this software program in their professional career.

 What makes our class stand out from the competition?